-- All organizations, whether public or private, must be required to draw up plans and set a date for net zero emissions with 2030 as the first goalpost.
+- Whether public or private, all organizations must be required to draw up plans and set a date for net zero emissions, with 2030 as the first goalpost.

 - Regulation of data must conform to the collective preferences of those it affects.

 - Inclusive growth must be pursued by fair taxation of highest incomes and capital revenues, as well as increased investment in education and other public services.